Portugal Fears A Fourth Wave From The Delta Variant - UrduPoint

 "It begins with a very slow phase of growth during which everything seems under control, then it explodes," he said.

-In official figures published Tuesday 46 percent of the 10 million population have received one dose of a vaccine and 29 percent are fully vaccinated.
+Nearly half of the 10 million population has received one dose of a vaccine and just over a quarter are fully vaccinated.

-However the number of Covid cases in hospital has more than doubled in a month to 450 patients, including about 100 in intensive care.
+However the number of Covid cases in hospital has more than doubled in a month to 450 patients.

-President Marcelo Rebelo de Sousa said Monday that current hospitalisations were only a third of the red line figure representing an overload on the health system.
+President Marcelo Rebelo de Sousa noted on Monday that current hospitalisations were only a third of the red line figure representing an overload on the health system.

-The nation is "very far" from the situation that required a health emergency to be declared in the six months leading to May, he said.
+The nation is "very far" from the situation which required a health emergency to be declared in the six months leading to May, he said.

-But socialist Prime Minister Antonio Costa took a cautious position.
-"No one can guarantee that we will not return to a lockdown," he said.
+But socialist Prime Minister Antonio Costa took a cautious position, replying that "no one can guarantee that we will not return to a lockdown".